vpinball/pinmame/README.md

 ## What is it?

-PinMAME emulates the hardware found in almost every solid state pinball machine created from the mid 1970's through 2014 (around 750 unique Pinball machines and many more clones/revisions, overall more than 2500 sets).
+PinMAME emulates the hardware found in almost every solid state pinball machine created from the earliest days of CPU-controlled machines (mid 1970's) through 2014 (Stern SAM), with around 750 emulated unique Pinball machines and many more clones/revisions (overall more than 2500 sets).
 It is available in various forms:

 Standalone Emulator (PinMAME (command line), PinMAME32 (UI))